Home » Colorado Springs Travel and Tourism FAQ

 Layers, layers, layers.
 Depending on the time of year and your planned activities, it’s not unheard of to experience a 40 degree change in temperature in one day.
 Yes.
 You read that correctly.
 From Colorado Springs to the summit of Pikes Peak is typically a 30-40 degree drop in temperature.
 Cave of the Winds stays crisp 54 degrees year around, and several of our attractions are at higher elevations.
 We have beautiful mild weather most of the year, which means that you will probably want a t-shirt in the middle of the day in our not-summer months.
 Pack layers, be comfy, have a MUCH better time all around!

-Here are a few of our must haves all year long, but check out our Seasons Page for more info:
+Here are a few of our must haves all year long, but check out our What to Pack blog for more info:

 • Sunglasses